cran/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires ‘cmake’.
+Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’
+\>= 2 - suitable installations are automatically detected - or else

-A pre-release version of ‘libnng’ v1.6.0 (722bf46) and the latest release of ‘libmbedtls’ v3.2.1 are downloaded and built automatically during package installation.
+‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (722bf46) and ‘libmbedtls’ v3.2.1 included within the package sources.

-Setting `Sys.setenv(NANONEXT_SYS=1)` will cause installation to attempt use of a system ‘libnng’ and ‘libmbedtls’ installed in `/usr/local` instead.
-This allows use of custom builds of ‘libnng’ (722bf46 or newer) and ‘libmbedtls’ (v3 or newer).

-System libraries are not used by default as versions currently in system repositories are not new enough to support this version of nanonext.
+Note: ‘libnng’ v1.6.0 is not yet available in system repositories;
+‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).

+The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.

+Package installation will automatically build the libraries if required.

+*Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than that available on OpenCSW - see the ‘cmake’ website for the latest source file which can be built with just a C compiler.*

 #### Windows

+For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (722bf46)
+and ‘libmbedtls’ v3.2.1 will be automatically compiled from the package sources during installation.

-Pre-built ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries
-are downloaded automatically during the package installation process.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation instead.

 [« Back to ToC](#table-of-contents)